plaidfinch/GQFC/README.md

 - a relatively recent version of `cabal` (supporting sandboxes)

 **What to do:**
-Build the paper's code by running `./build-code`, then enter a REPL by running `cabal repl`.
+Run `./build-code` once to build things, then enter a REPL by running `cabal repl`.

 ## Building the Paper